Dwarf II Smart Telescope Review (2023)

 See our overview of the Dwarf II vs ZWO Seestar S50 to see how these budget models compare.

-You also can read a detailed overview of all the best smart telescopes.
+You also can read a detailed overview of all the best smart telescopes, which includes comparing the Dwarf 2 to the premium options.

 Overall, the DWARF II is great value and perfect as an introduction to astronomy and astrophotography.